sao-eht/eht-mcp/README.md

   1) The **file type** must be `.fits`.

   2) The FITS header must include the **size of a pixel in the x direction** in microarcseconds, stored in `CDELT1` keyword, and the **size of a pixel in the y direction** in microarcseconds, stored in `CDELT2` keyword.
+The header must also include `NAXIS1` and `NAXIS2` for the x- and y- dimensions of the image in pixels.

   3) It would be very helpful if some **padding of the field of view** is included, to facilitate the estimation of some ring metrics (especially sharpness, orientation, and flux distribution).